Shaiva Siddhanta: Monastic orders

 Three monastic orders were instrumental in Shaiva Siddhanta's diffusion through India; the Amardaka order, identified with one of Shaivism's holiest cities, Ujjain, the Mattamayura order, in the capital of the Chalukya dynasty, and the Madhumateya order of Central India.
-Each developed numerous sub-orders. (see Nandinatha Sampradaya) Siddhanta monastics used the influence of royal patrons to propagate the teachings in neighboring kingdoms, particularly in South India.
+Each developed numerous sub-orders.
+Siddhanta monastics used the influence of royal patrons to propagate the teachings in neighboring kingdoms, particularly in South India.
 From Mattamayura, they established monasteries in regions now in Maharashtra, Karnataka, Andhra and Kerala.